New Release! The DVC 3.0 Stack: Beyond the Command Line

 You can debug in VSCode by following the steps below:

-package."Run and Debug" > "Remote Attach" > localhost > someport
+• Navigate to "Run and Debug" > "Remote Attach" > localhost > someport.

 This should help you debug the stages in your pipeline in the IDE and you can find more details here.